Bottle cage: Styles

 The vast majority of bottle cages consist of a single hoop of metal tubing or rod bent to hold the bottle snugly and engage the neck, or an indentation in the case of larger bottles, to prevent it from bouncing out.

 Varieties, often made out of plastic or carbon fiber, may completely encircle the bottle.

-Some manufacturers have released non-standard bottles and cages that only work with each other in order to offer specialized shapes (streamlined, for example) or restrict consumers to purchasing brand-specific items.
+Some manufacturers have released non-standard bottles and cages that only work with each other in order to offer specialized shapes (streamlined, for example) or restrict consumers from purchasing brand-specific items.

 Standards

-Mounting
+Mounting points

 The standard bottle cage has two mounting holes, 2+1/2 in apart, to match the threaded holes in the frame, and through which small bolts pass.
 Some have a strap, adjustable for non standard bottles.
 A fork might include bottle mounts as well.
 If equipped a 3 hole configuration is normally used to allow the cage to be mounted higher or lower on the fork.

-The holes are usually sized and threaded to accept an M5 x 0.8 bolt, which means 5 mm in diameter and threads 0.8 mm apart (pitch).
+The holes are usually sized and threaded to accept an M5 × 0.8 bolt, which means standard coarse metric threads with 5 mm in diameter and 0.8 mm pitch.

 Bottle

-The standard size of bottle cage holds a bottle 2-7/8 inches (2.875") or 73 mm in diameter and five inches (5") or 127 mm tall, or with an indentation that far from the bottom for the tab on the cage to engage.
+The standard size bottle cage holds a bottle 73 mm in diameter and 127 mm tall (2-7/8 inches or 2.875″ diameter and five inches long), or bottles in other lengths with an indentation that far from the bottom for the tab on the cage to engage.